Koha-Community/kohadocs/source/cron_jobs.rst

 .. _expired-holds-label:

-Expired Holds
+Expired holds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/holds/cancel\_expired\_holds.pl

+Does: cancels holds
-Does: By default, this cron job will only automatically cancel holds where the user has set an expiration date.
+where the user has set an expiration date.
 If the library is using the :ref:`ExpireReservesMaxPickUpDelay` and :ref:`ExpireReservesMaxPickUpDelayCharge`